dddshelf/last-wishes/README.md

 * Elastic for Elastic exercises
 * Redis optional for Redis exercises

+You can install manually or use `docker-compose up -d` to run all these services inside Docker.
+The PHP application can be run locally.

 ## Set up the project
     curl -sS https://getcomposer.org/installer | php
     php composer.phar install